thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-5/index.md

 The roots of the 'Systems' perspective can be traced back to the beginnings of capitalist democracies and market-driven meritocracies around the 1600s.
 This era was characterized by a focus on scientific reasoning, logical thought, and a view of life as a strategic multiplayer game.

 The goals of the game were material wealth, the defense of civilization, and continuous improvement and growth.
-Success was defined by the achievement of measurable objectives and the tangible impacts of one's actions.
+Then, success was defined by the achievement of measurable objectives and the tangible impacts of one's actions.

 ![Image](../../../../framework/5_c.jpg)

+## Modern Context

+In the modern day, we see the 'Systems' perspective in organizations.
+Companies exist because they have created a process to make money and create SOPs (standard operating procedures) to ensure the organization can continue to run even with a change in people or management.
+However, this also has the downside of turning the majority of the workforce into cogs in the system, endlessly spinning to keep the economic machine running.

 ## Strengths and Challenges